michalkac/OS-Railway-New-Tracks-Turnouts-Servo-Controll/README.md

-These are OS-Railway new track turnouts modifyied to alo support SG90 mini servo.
+These are OS-Railway (fully printable railway system) new track turnouts modifyied to add SG90 mini servo controll.

 Tips: